krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 Isn't it nice?
 Well, let me explain it from a perspective of typical parameters one typically uses:

 * [baudrate](https://en.wikipedia.org/wiki/Baud) (popular: 9600, 115200) - originally, baud rate is a number of symbols/pulses emitted in a unit of time.
-In context of UART communication, think baudrate=bitrate=bits per second [^3].
+In context of UART communication, think `baudrate=bitrate=bits per second` [^3].
 Good enough, we are not purists here.
 And one more thing, the bigger the number, the faster is data transmission.
 * dataframe (popular choice: 8 bits, 7-9 possible) - simply how many data bits shall be placed between the start bit and parity/end bits
 * parity (set to no-parity) - a checksum bit, you can use it or simply ignore it.
 I prefer to ignore it
 * stop bits (popular choice: one; other options: one and a half, two bits)
 * flow control (Arduino choice: No Flow Control) - UART supports two leads: RTS (Request to Send) and CTS (Clear to Send).
 Arduino uses TX and RX pins only, so there is no need to bother.

+For a more detailed explanation, please refer to external sources such as this one: [UART - A hardware communication protocol](https://www.analog.com/en/analog-dialogue/articles/uart-a-hardware-communication-protocol.html) and other.

 If you are going to connect your UART device to another device, make sure that:
 * Baudrate must be the same for both a receiver and a transmitter